Filament Pairs, Dynamic Partitions, and Spiders for Post-Singularly Finite Entire Functions: Dynamics of post-singularly finite entire functions

-\section{Dynamics of Post-Singularly Finite Entire Functions}
+\section{Dynamics of post-singularly finite entire functions}

-\subsection{Fatou Components and Internal Rays}
+\subsection{Fatou components and internal rays}

 Every periodic Fatou component, say $U$, is superattracting by Proposition~\ref{Pro:PsfProperties}.
 Therefore, $U$ contains a unique superattracting periodic point, called its \emph{center}.
 The component comes with a Riemann map $\Phi\colon U\to\D$ that sends the center to $0$, and so that it conjugates the first return map on $U$ to $z\mapsto z^d$ on $\D$, for a unique $d\ge 2$ \cite[Theorems 9.1 and 9.3]{M}; we call such a Riemann map a \emph{B\"ottcher map} in analogy to the situation for polynomials.
-There are exactly $d-1$ choices for $\Phi$ \cite[Theorems 9.1]{M}.
+There are exactly $d-1$ choices for $\Phi$ \cite[Theorem 9.1]{M}.
 An \emph{internal ray} of $U$ is the preimage of a radial line in $\D$ under $\Phi$.
-For our purposes, an internal ray \emph{lands} if its closure \emph{in the extended plane $\CTT{f}$} intersects $\partial_{\CTT{f}} U$ in a single point, and this single point is called the \emph{landing point} of the ray.
+For our purposes, an internal ray \emph{lands} if its closure \emph{in the extended plane $\CTT{f}$} intersects $\partial_{\CTT{f}} U$ in a single point.
+This single point is then called the \emph{landing point} of the ray.

 It is well known that every periodic internal ray of a periodic Fatou component lands at a unique point $q\in\C$, and that $q$ is a repelling periodic point so that its period divides the period of the ray.
 (All this follows exactly as for polynomials, except one needs to show that the internal ray is bounded as a subset of $\C$; see \cite[Theorems B.1 and B.2]{R1}).
 Preperiodic internal rays of periodic Fatou components need not land in $\C$, but in any case they land at some point in $\CTT{f}$.
-For example, the function $z\mapsto(z-1)\exp(z)+1$ has a fixed Fatou component containing a preperiodic ray that lands at a point at $\infty$.
+For example, the function $z\mapsto(z-1)\exp(z)+1$ has a fixed Fatou component with superattracting fixed point at $z=0$, there is a fixed ray that lands at $z=1$, and this ray has a preperiodic preimage ray that lands at a point at $\infty$ (along the negative real axis).

 Let us now extend centers and internal rays to a preperiodic Fatou component $V$.
 Let $n$ be minimal so that $U:=f^{\circ n}(V)$ is a periodic Fatou component.
 Then $f^{\circ n}\colon V\to U$ has finite or infinite mapping degree.
 In the case of finite mapping degree, it follows as for periodic Fatou components that $f^{\circ n}\colon V\to U$ can have only one critical point, and this point must map to the center of $U$.
-In this case, center and internal rays of $V$ can be defined naturally via pull-back, and all preperiodic internal rays must land in $\C$.
+In this case, center and internal rays of $V$ can be defined naturally via pull-back, and all preperiodic internal rays must land in $\CTT{f}$.